imse440/imse440.github.io/syllabus/syllabus.md

 **Homework-specific rules**

-- All homework are to be completed on your own.
+- All homework is to be completed on your own.
 - You are allowed to consult with other students in the current class during the conceptualization of a problem.
 However, all written work, whether in scrap or final form, are to be generated by you working alone.
 - In each homework, you are required to disclose any person that you have discussed the homework with.
 - You are *not* allowed to discuss the problem set with anyone outside the current class.